LaravelDaily/course-react-parking/docs/Lesson 2 - Project setup.md

 )
 ```

-Now after restarting Vite and reloading page you should see this page with some simple styling.
+Now after restarting Vite and reloading the page you should see this page with some simple styling.

 ![Post setup](assets/post-setup.png)

 5. In this last step we are going to configure `eslint` as our linter for this project.

-> ℹ️ This step is optional, you can skip it and successfuly complete all course material without it.
+> ℹ️ This step is optional, you can skip it and complete all course material without it.

-ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
+ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, to make code more consistent and avoid bugs.

-This is especially useful if you are planning to work in team.
-There's a high chance that there will be some sort of tool to enforce specific code style and patterns.
+This is especially useful if you are planning to work in a team.
+There's a high chance that there will be some sort of tool to enforce specific code styles and patterns.

-Install eslint with react plugins to allow linter better understand the code with the following command.
+Install eslint with react plugins to allow the linter better understand the code with the following command.

 ```shell
 npm install -D eslint eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-react-hooks
 ```

-Create new file `.eslintrc.cjs` in project root directory.
+Create a new file `.eslintrc.cjs` in the project root directory.

 ```js
 /* eslint-env node */